SoWieMarkus/trackmania-cotd-app/README.md

 ## Used technologies

-* <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDRestAPI">Trackmania COTD Rest API</a> (my own API).
-See documentation <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDRestAPI#readme">here</a>.
+* Trackmania COTD Rest API</a> (my own API, I deleted the repository).
 * <a href="https://trackmania.io/#/totd">trackmania.io</a> API from <a href="https://github.com/codecat">@CodeCat</a>
-* <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDBot">trackmania.io havesting bot</a> collecting data from trackmania.io and imports it into my <a href="https://github.com/SoWieMarkus/TrackmaniaCOTDRestAPI">Trackmania COTD Rest API</a>
+* trackmania.io havesting bot collecting data from trackmania.io and imports it into my Trackmania COTD Rest API
 * <a href="https://github.com/PhilJay/MPAndroidChart">MPAndroidChart</a> to display the pie chart inside the player detail fragment
 * <a href="https://github.com/SoWieMarkus/DefaultAppComponents">DefaultAppComponents</a>